Greece agrees steps to tackle banks' bad loans

 The Bank of Greece, the country’s central bank, will look into the segmentation of NPLs on bank balance sheets and give its assessment of their capacity to deal with each segment by the end of October.

-By the end of November, the government will take further action to facilitate the resolution of impaired loans, including coming up with specialised court chambers for corporate and household insolvencies.
+By the end of November, the government will take further action to facilitate the resolution of impaired loans, including coming up with specialized court chambers for corporate and household insolvencies.

 Athens will also set up an independent credit and wealth bureau to help identify debtors’ payment capabilities.